 USCIS Case Status Online

-If you have your receipt number (NOT your alien registration number) you may check the status of any pending application directly at the USCIS Case Status Online page.
-For confidentiality reasons, you won’t find the status of any VAWA-related applications on the online system.
+If you have your receipt notice you may check the status of any pending application directly at the USCIS Case Status Online page.
+For confidentiality reasons, you won’t find the status of any VAWA or U Visa-related applications on the online system.
+Your receipt notice contains the form type, your receipt number, and the USCIS office handling your case.

 USCIS Civil Surgeon Locator

 Certain immigration benefits–adjustment of status being the most common–require you to submit a physical exam conducted by a specially authorized doctor.
 These doctors are called “Civil Surgeons”.
 They’re located in every major city and they’ll ensure your physical exam is properly conducted and recorded.
-You can use the USCIS Civil Surgeon Locator tool to locate your nearest Civil Surgeon.
+You can use the USCIS Find a Doctor Locator tool to locate your nearest Civil Surgeon.

 Immigration Court Information System